 The venue runs a bar/restaurant with full rights to sell alcohol and meals.
 Due to governmental regulations alcohol other than purchased in the venue is strictly forbidden.
-Due to an agreement with the venue it is not allowed to bring cooked food into the venue.
+Due to an agreement with the venue it is not allowed to bring hot food into the venue.
 Snacks and lollies are allowed.
-The restaurant will offer every entrant and their companions special deals on food and drinks during the championships.
+The restaurant will sell food to every entrant and their companions.